 The point is all the spinning, beating & agitating can stretch your blanket out of shape & cause it to come out looking worse.
 Hot water, also, can shrink threads & cause the dye to run.

 Now, pour a little amount of mild detergent into the washing machine after it fills but right before you put it in the blanket.
 The detergent will evenly throughout the water, making a gentle washing solution & keeping you from having to pour the detergent directly onto the blanket.

-In fact, most laundry soaps are astringent & can cause wear and fading to textiles in high concentration.
+Most laundry soaps are astringent & can cause wear and fading to textiles in high concentration.
 Therefore, pick a detergent approved for delicates & go easy on it.

 Note: just a little amount of detergent as a quarter cap full of it is plenty.